Big money, big problems

 These companies have something in common: they’ve disrupted the way restaurants work in favor of models that can scale to crazy heights and provide, potentially, significant returns on investment.
 And now they’re growing up.

 Uber and DoorDash, both publicly traded, have forever altered the restaurant discovery and marketing landscape with closed marketplaces and diner deals and perks aimed at customer retention.
 Reef has made even the youngest concepts instantly scalable.
 Nextbite offers a platform and plug-and-play brands by which to supplement a struggling independent restaurant business.
-So not only have these high-growth vc-backed companies set the guardrails for the way restaurants operate, they’ve also spawned new high-growth vc-backed companies built specifically to thrive within their own guardrails.
+So not only have these high-growth vc-backed companies set the guardrails for the way restaurants operate, they’ve also spawned new high-growth vc-backed companies built specifically to thrive within that ecosystem.
 For example: The fastest way to launch a new restaurant concept is on a third-party marketplace.

 There’s a reason that modern, scale-focused restaurants have positioned themselves as tech companies for years.
 The sort of growth that tech companies can manage is extremely attractive to the type of investor that can afford to pour millions into the business to support its growth before later sitting back and enjoying outsized returns.
 It’s a different mindset from running a high-touch, community-driven business; instead, companies are incentivized to move fast and break things — even accidentally.
 But consider the collateral damage.